johanneshiekkasaari/full-stack-assignment/README.md

 ** ERROR 404 **
 ```

 The solar event must have wiped Odin's memory banks!
-You pull up the source code of Odin - it's empty.
+You open up the source code of Odin - it's empty.
 You take a look a the clock.
 You estimate the tanker has about 4-6 hours until it enters the dangerous waters.
 You should be able to write enough functionalities back before the tanker is in trouble

 You roll up your sleeves and think - it's just programming